SAINT BOTOLPH NEIGHBORHOOD ASSOCIATION

 Picture

-We wanted to share with you the sad news that Joe Coppola, owner of Copley House and numerous other apartment buildings in the St Botolph neighborhood, passed away on February 16, 2025, at 90 years old.
-It was very peaceful and he was at home surrounded by his wife and children.
+Joe Coppola, owner of Copley House and numerous other apartment buildings in the St Botolph neighborhood, passed away on February 16, 2025, at 90 years old.

 The neighborhood has lost a dear friend and community champion.
 Joe was a generous and faithful supporter of the SBNA and always there to offer help and colorful stories from our neighborhood’s past.
-We will miss him and will pay tribute to him formally at the SBNA BBQ this summer.
-In the meantime, take a minute to read about him and why he was a unique presence in our community.
+We will miss him.
+Take a minute to read about him and why he was a unique presence in our community.
 Obituary RIP, dear friend Joe.

 Picture